The Aspiring Solopreneur

 Matt Theriault:

-I went through a number of multilevel marketing type things to really try and find my place, ended up bagging groceries.
-And was just like, oh my god.
+I went through a number of multilevel marketing type things to really try and find my place.
+Ended up bagging groceries and was just like, oh my god.
 How did I end up here?
 And I really missed my money because I really missed my lifestyle.
 And the of all the people, the most unlikely mentor was, the grocery store manager who was also 34 years old.

 Matt Theriault:

 So we were the same age, but he was managing the store, and I was pushing the carts.
 And he had said, you know, Matt, let me tell you something about money.
 And I was like, okay.
 Because I was all ears at that point in my life because he certainly had a whole lot more than me.
-He says, you know, real estate, it's it's the final frontier where the average person has a legitimate shot at creating real wealth.
+He says, you know, real estate, it's the final frontier where the average person has a legitimate shot at creating real wealth.

 Matt Theriault: